GVDlab/GVDlab.github.io/_pages/home.md

 </div>

-We are currently building up our instruments right in the center of Munich, in the *Sommerfeldkeller*, where Sommerfeld and Röntgen worked.
-We will exchange ideas with world class groups working in quantum physics, cold-atom many-body physics, and 2d quantum materials.
-We are also a proud member of the [SuperC consortium](https://superc2033.com/our-team/).
+We are also working with **embodiment in VR** within shared virtual spaces, where virtual characters and embodied users coexist and interact through deeply immersive experiences.
+Our efforts focus on ensuring these interactions are highly realistic, incorporating nuanced social behaviors and photorealistic virtual characters.
+Our integrative approach not only contributes to the scientific foundations of crowd dynamics but also fosters the development of practical tools for safer, more intuitive, and emotionally-responsive virtual spaces.

-**We are looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)](https://www.allanlab.org/vacancies) **!**
+**We are looking for passionate new Masters and PhD students to join the team** [(more info)](https://gvdlab.github.io/vacancies) **!**